+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 NISHIKI MARKET

-On the market you will also find a knife shop where the knives are engraved with the desired text in connection with purchase.
+On the market, you will also find a knife shop where the knives are engraved with the desired text in connection with the purchase.
 The store is run by a family and has been in the family for over 400 years.
 Finer knives than these can not be found at home.

 The market runs along Shijo Avenue and you will find the market one street inside the main street.
-It is easy to find here as the market is only a couple of minutes walk from Shijo Station (Karasuma Subway Line).
+It is easy to find here as the market is only a couple of minute’s walk from Shijo Station (Karasuma Subway Line).
 There is no charge to walk around and the market is usually open between 09:00 – 18:00.

 Pagoda women kimono